SharePoint/sp-dev-provisioning-templates/tenant/SP-Starter-Kit/README.md

 # SharePoint Starter Kit

-This is a solution designed for SharePoint Online which provides numerous web parts, extensions, and other components which you can use as an example and inspiration for your own customizations.
+This is a sample solution designed for SharePoint Online which provides numerous web parts, extensions, and other components which you can use as an example and inspiration for your own customizations.

+SharePoint Starter Kit is provided as an open-source solution for anyoen to benefit from overall design or from code perspetive.
+You can find all used assets from the [sp-starter-kit GitHub repository](https://github.com/SharePoint/sp-starter-kit).

+**Note.** please check the pre-requirements section later in this page, before trying to apply this to your demo tenant.
+Notice also that this template does perform tenant wide configurations, so it's not recommended to be used in production tenants, unless you know what you are doing.

 ## Objectives of this solution